mhhf/solidity-dynamicDeploy/README.md

 # Dynamic contract creation

   This is a **Proof of Concept**.
-Currently only breefly tested on ethereumjs-vm.
+Currently only briefly tested on ethereumjs-vm.

   Goal was to come up with a solution to let contracts dynamicly create other contracts from a buffer.
 This allowes the possibility to let contracts deploy